attiot/starterkit-tutorials/tutorials/starter-kit-guide.md

 use the AT&T account you created in the previous step to login to this site.

 Once you’re logged in, you’ll be taken to the AT&T IoT Starter Kit Dashboard (Figure 12).
-The SIM page should open automatically, if not, click the SIM Cards tab on the left side of the page.
-From there, click the plus sign icon to add a SIM card to your account.
+From there, click on the Activate SIM link under the SIM Cards menu section to add a SIM card to your account.

 ![Figure 11 – AT&T IoT Starter Kit Home Page](../images/starter-kit-guide/QuickStart16.png)